 An epidermal naevus is a type of birthmark in which there is an overgrowth of one or more components of the epidermis or outer layer of skin.
 Epidermal naevus syndromes refer to the co-existence of a keratinocytic epidermal naevus or an organoid naevus with other abnormalities in the skin and other organs.
-They are sometimes called systemitised epidermal naevi.
+They are sometimes called systematised epidermal naevi.
 They reflect mosaicism, in which there are two distinct cell lines with different genetics and are due to postzygotic mutation.

 Schimmelpenning syndrome has two Online Mendelian in Man entries (OMIM 163200, 601359).
 Its other names include:

-Problems associated with phacomatosis pigmentokeratotica include features associated with Schimmelpenning syndrome (above) and with papular naevus spilus syndrome.
+Phakomatosis pigmentokeratotica may include features associated with Schimmelpenning syndrome (above) and with papular naevus spilus syndrome.
 These are:

 Many other abnormalities have been described in individual cases.

 SCALP syndrome is didymosis aplasticosebacea in association with a giant melanocytic naevus.
-The name is an acronym for Sebaceous naevus, Central nervous system abnormalities, Aplasia cutis, Limbal dermoid and Pigmented naevus.
+The name is an acronym for Sebaceous naevus, Central nervous system abnormalities, Aplasia cutis, Limbal dermoid, and Pigmented naevus.

-The comedone naevus is composed of a group of open comedones plugged with keratin and may arise on the head, trunk or limbs.
-The comedo naevus has sometimes been reported in association with other defects.
+The comedo naevus is composed of a group of open comedones plugged with keratin and may arise on the head, trunk or limbs.
+The comedo naevus has sometimes been reported in association with other defects:

 Various other features have been described in individual cases.

 The Angora hair naevus is an epidermal naevus covered with long soft white hair.
 The Angora hair naevus or Schauder syndrome may also include: